phetsims/phet-info/checklists/code_review_checklist.md

 *NOTE!
-Prior to doing a code review, copy this checklist to a GitHub issue for the repository being reviewed.
+Prior to doing a code review, copy this checklist to a GitHub issue for the repository being reviewed.*
-If a code review is part of a third-party contract, create that GitHub issue when the repository is created, so that the issue matches the checklist agreed upon in the contract.*

 PhET code-review checklist
 =============